Prohibition of Discrimination or Harassment of Students on the Basis of Race, Color, or National Origin

 Every student and every person against whom a complaint is made is entitled to due process.
 Therefore, the College’s investigation will include interviews with all relevant persons including the complainant2, the alleged harasser, and other potential witnesses.
 The results of the investigation will determine the appropriate course of action.
 ACC will take steps to prevent recurrence of any harassment and to correct its discriminatory effects on the complainant and others, if appropriate.

-- Students who believe they have been the object of or observed discrimination or harassment based on race, color, or national origin have the right to make the complaint with the Title VI compliance officer identified below.
-Complaints must be brought within 180 calendar days of the last incident of discrimination or harassment.
+- Students who believe they have been the object of or observed discrimination or harassment based on race, color, or national origin have the right to make the complaint with the Director, Compliance Office, identified below.
+Written complaints must be brought within 180 calendar days of the last incident of discrimination or harassment.
 The complaint should include dates, times, places, witnesses, and specifics of what was said and done.
 The complaint may also list proposed resolutions acceptable to the student.

-Students shall also be informed of their right to file a complaint with the U.S. Department of Education, Office for Civil Rights at www2.ed.gov/about/offices/list/ocr/index.html or by calling (800-421-3481).
+Students shall also be informed of their right to file a complaint with the U.S. Department of Education, Office for Civil Rights at www.ed.gov/about/offices/list/ocr or by calling (800) 421-3481.

 - All complaints will be promptly addressed.
-Based upon an initial assessment of the allegations by the Title VI Coordinator and the appropriate Dean, pre-investigation measures may be temporarily taken to insure the safety and peace of mind of the student.
+Based upon an initial assessment of the allegations by the Director, Compliance Office, and the appropriate supervisor or Dean, pre-investigation measures may be temporarily taken to insure the safety and peace of mind of the student.
 Such measures may include, without limitation, placing the person against whom the complaint was made on paid administrative leave pending the outcome of the investigation or separating the student and the person against whom the complaint has been made.
 All complaints will be confidential to the extent permitted by law, and will be revealed only on a “need to know” basis (i.e. access to the information is necessary to the investigation and/or the safety of the accused and the accuser or required by law).